MourabitElBachir/Coursera_Capstone/The_Battle_of_Neighborhoods_full_report.md

 **Cluster 2** aggregates neighborhoods with balanced shares of services, restaurants, bars and clubs.
 This cluster also has a few parks and nature proportional share, indicating that neighborhoods in these areas are also an urbanized parts of the city, indicating high development.

 **Cluster 3** aggregates neighborhoods with a a huge proportion of restaurants, followed by services and then bars.
-The parks and nature proportiona share in this cluster is higher than similar type of clusters in New York, indicating few residential venues like closed residential buildings, and bigger parks and florested areas (as is expected in some parts of Paris than in an urban sprawl like New York City).
+The parks and nature proportiona share in this cluster is higher than similar type of clusters in New York.

 **Cluster 4** aggregates neighborhoods with a high prevalence of parks and nature, followed by leisure and sports.
 There are services, restaurants and bars but they aren't a common occurence in these areas.
 Here we also have the neighborhoods with the highest proportional share of the higher proportiona of transportation infrastructure compared to other cluster in Paris.